-Susan Weinthaler lives in Manhattan and Narrowsburg, NY.
+Susan Weinthaler lives in NYC and Narrowsburg, NY.

 Recent commissions include the lobby of Bill & Melinda Gates Medical Research Institute (Cambridge MA) in 2020, an 18 ft installation for Nordstrom’s New York City flagship store (Broadway entrance) in 2019, and a 22 ft piece for a wine bar in Royal Caribbean’s new cruise ship, Symphony of the Seas, in 2018.